Magnus Bradbury: International career

 Bradbury has represented Scotland U17 and Scotland U18.
 He made his U18 international debut, coming off the bench, against England in March 2013 - and he then made the starting XV in the U18 victories over Ireland and Wales.

 His Scotland U20 debut came against the Irish in Athlone, in January 2014 and he scored his first try against Argentina in the final play-off game in the 2014 IRB JWC in Auckland.

 He made his 7s début in 2015 at the Dubai 7s reaching the Plate final.

 On Saturday 19 November 2016 Bradbury earned his first cap at full Scotland international level.
 Starting at 6 in an Autumn Test against Argentina he played a part in Scotland's remarkable 19-16 winning performance at Murrayfield Stadium.

 He was called up to the 2019 Rugby World Cup squad on 8 September 2019 as injury cover as Jamie Ritchie fractured his cheekbone.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.